folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Burn the whole village, we start over, it's really that time" > Refusing fire from heaven in the New Testament

-* Given the motif of fire raining down from the skies to destroy the wicked in the Old Teastament, it is notable that one particular New Testament story in St. Luke's account of the Gospel (aka "Good News") seems to intentionally undermine the desire one might have for God to send fire to destroy one's enemies.
+* Given the motif of fire raining down from the skies to destroy the wicked in the Old Testament, it is notable that one particular New Testament story in St. Luke's account of the Gospel (aka "Good News") seems to intentionally undermine the desire one might have for God to send fire to destroy one's enemies.
 (See [Luke 9:52-56](https://www.biblegateway.com/passage/?search=Luke%209%3A52-56&version=NASB))

-* In that story, Jesus and his disciple go to a village in Samaria, the same city where King Ahab and Queen Jezebel had long ago led the Israelites to worship the fertility and sex god, Ba’al.
+* In that story, Jesus and his disciples go to a village in Samaria, the same city where King Ahab and Queen Jezebel had long ago led the Israelites to worship the fertility and sex god Ba’al.

-* During the time of Jesus, the people of Samaria did worship Yahweh the God of Israel, but the Samaritans and the Judeans considered each other to be be enemies because:
+* During the time of Jesus, the people of Samaria did worship Yahweh, the God of Israel, but the Samaritans and the Judeans considered each other to be enemies because:

   * The Judeans considered the Samaritans to be “heretics” who did not worship Yahweh in the way that Yahweh was supposed to be worshiped.

   * About 550 years earlier, the Samaritans had tried to prevent the Judeans from building a temple in Jerusalem.

-  * About 140 years earlier, earlier there was a military campaign in which the Judeans from Jerusalem destroyed the Samaritan’s temple to Yahweh, killed lots of people and destroyed their capital city.
+  * About 140 years earlier, there was a military campaign in which the Judeans from Jerusalem destroyed the Samaritan’s temple to Yahweh, killed lots of people, and destroyed their capital city.

-* As Jesus entered the Sameritan village, Jesus's followers announced him as the rightful king of the Judeans who was on his way to Jerusalem to be crowned and enthroned as king.
-However, due the the longstanding hatred between Judeans and Samaritans, the Samaritans did not accept Jesus and expressed visible hostility to Jesus’s arrival.
+* As Jesus entered the Samaritan village, Jesus's followers announced him as the rightful king of the Judeans, who was on his way to Jerusalem to be crowned and enthroned as king.
+However, due to the longstanding hatred between Judeans and Samaritans, the Samaritans did not accept Jesus and expressed visible hostility to Jesus’s arrival.

-* Two of Jesus’s disciples, St James and St. John, seemed to have been greatly displeased by the cold reception that the Samaritans were giving to Jesus.
-Likey influenced by their own hatred of the Samaritans, Jesus’s two disciples asked Jesus:
+* Two of Jesus’s disciples, St. James and St. John, seemed to have been greatly displeased by the cold reception that the Samaritans were giving to Jesus.
+Likely influenced by their own hatred of the Samaritans, Jesus’s two disciples asked Jesus:

   * "Lord, do you want us to command fire to come down from the sky and destroy them, just as Elijah did?"

 * Jesus immediately became angry with those two disciples and strongly criticized them by saying:

   * “You do not know what kind of spirit you belong to.
-For the Son of Man did not come to destroy human lives, but to \[save / rescue / heal\] them.”
+For the Son of Man did not come to destroy human lives, but to [save / rescue / heal] them.”

     * Note: The term “Son of Man” is how Jesus typically referred to himself in the Gospel accounts (See the Bible Project [Son of Man video](https://www.youtube.com/watch?v=z6cWEcqxhlI)).

-* By expressinging his desire to “burn the whole village”, Kendrick seems to be exhibiting the same misguided way of thought as the disciples who wanted to destroy their enemies in the name of serving Jesus.
-In doing so, James, John and Kendrick totally disregarded Jesus’s desire to have his enemies apologize, repent and allow Jesus to save, rescue, and heal their lives.
+* By expressing his desire to “burn the whole village,” Kendrick seems to be exhibiting the same misguided way of thought as the disciples who wanted to destroy their enemies in the name of serving Jesus.
+In doing so, James, John, and Kendrick totally disregarded Jesus’s desire to have his enemies apologize, repent, and allow Jesus to save, rescue, and heal their lives.

 {{< / details >}}